Jérôme Pradon: Theatre

 In 2003, Pradon played the roles of Shogun's mother and the French Admiral in the award-winning musical Pacific Overtures, for which he was nominated for an Olivier Award.
 This was followed by Et Si On Chantait?, produced by Pierre Cardin, and the award-winning Chance!

 2004 saw Pradon perform in One Day More! a symphonic concert celebrating Boublil and Schönberg's works; perform at Windsor Castle in a Les Misérables concert as part of the marking of the 100th anniversary of the Entente Cordiale, and play King Herod in the Scandinavian tour of Jesus Christ Superstar.

 In 2005, Pradon made his Liège debut in Maury Yeston's Titanic.
 In 2006, he performed at the Les Musicals Festival in Béziers and was also nominated as Best Actor for the year of 2005.
 Later that year, Pradon starred as several different characters in the Molière Award winning Le Cabaret Des Hommes Perdus.
 This multi-award-winning musical was such a hit that it extended its run into 2007.
 From Paris to London, Pradon took on the role of Aragorn in the European premiere of The Lord of the Rings.

 Pradon's next project was L'Opera De Sarah, which was performed in Paris in 2009.
 He next appeared in the French production of Mamma Mia! playing Sam.

 In 2018, he played the role of George in Aspects of Love at the Hope Mill Theatre, Manchester, and again in 2019 at the Southwark Playhouse.
-For his performance, he won best male in a supporting role, in a musical at the 2020 Annual OffWestend Theatre Awards (The Offies).
+He received the 2020 Offie for Best Male in a Supporting Role in a Musical.